 If you don’t have a 4WD or OHV, you can hike along the road from Marble to Crystal, it is a moderate hike that is around 9 miles return.

-Where to Stay in Marble: Riverfront Studio Apartment or The Inn at Raspberry Ridge.
+Where to Stay in Marble: Colorful Cabin with Teepee or The Inn at Raspberry Ridge.
 For vacation rentals, stay at Meek’s Hill Cabin which has incredible mountain views, or at this studio on the Crystal River in nearby Redstone.
-Camp at Crystal Mountain Ranch in Crystal.

 Where to Eat & Drink in Marble: Slow Groovin BBQ – and not just because it is the only restaurant in town.
 The BBQ is to die for, and they serve craft beer, wine, and cocktails.